-Supreme Court stays demolition notice hours after Nashik dargah bulldozed
+Supreme Court stays demolition notice hours after Nashik dargah is bulldozed

 The police have since arrested 15 protesters, filed a first information report against 500 to 1,000 unidentified persons and seized 70 two-wheelers from the scene, The Hindu reported.

-On Wednesday, a Supreme Court bench of Justices PS Narasimha and Joymalya Bagchi asked the Bombay High Court Registrar to explain why a petition challenging the April 1 demolition notice was not listed for an urgent hearing, Bar and Bench reported.
+On Wednesday, a Supreme Court bench of Justices PS Narasimha and Joymalya Bagchi asked the Bombay High Court Registrar to explain why a petition challenging the April 1 demolition notice had not been listed for an urgent hearing, Bar and Bench reported.

 While staying the notice, the court said that the plea was filed before the High Court on April 8 and sought to be listed since April 9, but to no avail.